JanssenProject/jans/docs/cedarling/patterns/annotation-workflow.md

 ```

 This is an `Allow`, so the annotations arrive on the success path.
 They are obligations rather than
-hints: the application has to collect a justification, expire the grant after 15 minutes, write a
+hints: the application has to collect a justification, expire the grant after 15 minutes, write an
-dual-control audit record, and notify the merchant.
-An `Allow` whose obligations are ignored is a
+audit record naming a second reviewer, and notify the merchant.
+An `Allow` whose obligations are
-worse outcome than a `Deny`, because it looks accountable and is not.
+ignored is worse than a `Deny`, because it leaves a trail that looks accountable while nothing was
+enforced.

-Notice which of those the policy actually gates on. `context.incident_id` is a precondition: no
+The policy does not gate on all of that. `context.incident_id` is a precondition: no incident, no
-incident, no permit. `@requires_justification` is not.
-It is collected after the decision, so a
+permit. `@requires_justification` is not.
+It is collected after the decision, so a support engineer
-support engineer with a valid incident reads the record whether or not anyone ever types a reason,
+with a valid incident reads the record whether or not anyone ever types a reason, and the only thing
-and the only thing that fails is a log line.
+that fails is a log line.
 If the justification has to be a real gate, feed it
 back the way challenges are fed back: record it server-side, put `justification_id` in the context,
 and add it to the `when` clause.
 Otherwise be clear with yourself that it is an audit obligation.

-`@grant_ttl_seconds` deserves the same scrutiny.
-A decision is a point in time, so nothing expires
+`@grant_ttl_seconds` deserves the same scrutiny. `permit_support_break_glass` carries no time term,
+so re-authorizing the same request returns the same `Allow` forever, and the 900 seconds means
-on its own: the application has to re-authorize while the session continues, and may treat one
+nothing until something acts on it.
+Either the application drops the grant when it expires and stops
-`Allow` as permission for the next 15 minutes only because it will ask again.
+serving the records, or the server re-resolves the incident and refuses one that has been closed.
+Re-authorization alone changes nothing.

 `context.incident_id` has to be built server-side from a validated incident record, exactly like the
 approvals above.
 The policy only checks that the value is non-empty, so if a client can put a string